fiskl-accounting/help-docs/docs/FAQs/general-faqs.md

 - [How can I cancel my subscription but keep all my data?](../Plans-Billing/cancel-subscription.md)
 - [How can I delete my account and all my data?](../Plans-Billing/delete-account.md)

+## How do I raise a support ticket

+Currently we have live chat in our web dashboard and mobile apps.
+This is accessible through the right menu.

+You can also email support@fiskl.com

+## Can I integrate with Shopify?

+We currently do not have a direct integration with Shopify.
+If you require this integration please send support@fiskl.com an email giving enough details for us to consider and add the integration to our roadmap.

 ## Need More Help?